 Boyan Georgiev Georgiev/Shutterstock

-As the future King of England’s little bro, and sixth in line to the throne, Prince Harry has the option to keep things lower key.
-While Prince William and the Duchess of Cambridge, Prince Andrew, Princess Anne, Princess Margaret, and Queen Elizabeth herself all got hitched at Westminster Abbey, Harry and Meghan are set to wed at St. George’s Chapel in Windsor Castle.
+As the future King of England’s little bro and sixth in line to the throne, Prince Harry had the option to keep things lower key.
+While Prince William and the Duchess of Cambridge, Prince Andrew, Princess Anne, Princess Margaret, and Queen Elizabeth herself all got hitched at Westminster Abbey, Harry and Meghan wed at St. George’s Chapel in Windsor Castle.
 It’s where he was christened and where his father Prince Charles and second wife Camilla Parker Bowles had their wedding dedicated.
-(Take a look at this royal family tree if you need a refresher on who’s who.)
+Take a look at this royal family tree if you need a refresher on who’s who.

 The wedding party is made up of children

 According to Brides.com, royal bridesmaids have historically been younger girls between the ages of ten and 12.
 Kate Middleton’s bridal party included Lady Louise Windsor, a young cousin of Prince William, and other littles.
 But Kate did enlist her sister Pippa to be her Maid of Honor, who was 27 years old when she walked down the aisle for the royal nuptials.
 However, Kate wasn’t the Matron of Honor at Pippa’s wedding.
 “It’s unbecoming for a member of the royal family to walk behind a commoner—which, as painful as that sounds and despite being directly related to Catherine, is what Pippa is,” explained Willaim Hanson, noted British etiquette expert, to Cosmopolitan.
-Whether Meghan has a Maid of Honor or not remains to be seen, but it’s likely that she will have Princess Charlotte as a bridesmaid, and Prince George as a pageboy.
-We’re already anticipating passing out from the cuteness!
-Find out why bridesmaids all wear the same color.
+Meghan Markle did not have a Maid of Honor at her wedding to Prince Harry, but her bridal party did include Princess Charlotte as a bridesmaid and Prince George as a pageboy.
+Check out these 18 details you may have missed at Meghan and Harry’s wedding.

 What not to wear

-Lucky enough to snag an invitation to the royal shindig?
+Lucky enough to snag an invitation to a royal shindig?
 Well, you better be ready to put on your Sunday best as U.K. weddings are traditionally far more formal than ours, according to Cosmopolitan.
 Brides.com recommends men dress in military uniform, a single-breasted coat with tails, or a lounge suit—that’s business suit for Yanks.
-Cosmopolitan stresses hats in the church for women (seriously, it’s the one rule that Kate Middleton must follow at Prince Harry’s wedding), unless it’s a night affair.
+Cosmopolitan stresses hats in the church for women, unless it’s a night affair.
 Myka Meier, the founder of Beaumont Etiquette school also told Cosmo that bare shoulders should be avoided for formal day weddings, while a floor-length gown might be expected at an evening affair.
 Still confused?
 You can follow the 22-page list of dos and don’ts that was distributed by Buckingham Palace for the April 2011 wedding of the Duke and Duchess of Cambridge, reports Etiquipedia.blogspot.com.
-Here’s how to understand the dress code for the next wedding you’re invited to.

 Take a seat